Purebred or Non-purebred Yorkies

-- Hypoglycemia: this condition is caused by abnormally low levels of blood sugar and it’s quite common in Yorkies.
+- Hypoglycemia: abnormally low blood sugar levels cause this condition, and it’s quite common in Yorkies.
 They are at a higher risk of acquiring this problem in the first five months after birth.
-Adults can also have these issues especially if they are pregnant or they have any liver issues.
+Adults can also have these issues, especially if they are pregnant or have any liver issues.

 - Retinal Dysplasia: this is also another inherited health condition that is common in Yorkies.
-Retinal dysplasia causes vision problems which primarily result from abnormal retinal development.
-The abnormality leads to the problems in the functionality of the eyeball.
+Retinal dysplasia causes vision problems, which primarily result from abnormal retinal development.
+The abnormality leads to problems in the functionality of the eyeball.

 - Liver Shunt: this is a problem that arises from the improper functioning of the portal vein.
-The liver shunt causes an obstruction in the flow of blood to and fro the liver.
-Which leads to the circulation of unfiltered and toxic blood throughout the body.
-Some of the symptoms of this disorder include behavioral changes, loss of appetite and muscle weakness.
+The liver shunt obstructs blood flow to and fro the liver, leading to the circulation of unfiltered and toxic blood throughout the body.
+Some of the symptoms of this disorder include behavioral changes, loss of appetite, and muscle weakness.

 Yorkshire Terrier Mix Breeds

 The Yorkie Terrier Mix breeds are a whole different situation.
 What do I mean?
-Well, most people would actually prefer a purebred over a mixed breed since the fate of a purebred is more definite.
-On the other hand, when it comes to mixing breeds, it’s hard to tell what you will get.
+Most people would actually prefer a purebred over a mixed breed since the fate of a purebred is more definite.
+On the other hand, it’s hard to tell what you will get when it comes to mixing breeds.